-Once you’re selected, we’ll send you a contract and W-9 by email, which can be completed electronically via Docusign.
-Upon receipt of these materials, we’ll process your funding, and it will be directly deposited into your bank account within 3-5 days.
+Once you’re selected, we’ll send you a letter of agreement and W-9 as an additional form to your original application in Submittable.
+Upon receipt of these materials, we’ll process your funding, and it will be directly deposited into your bank account within 3-5 business days depending on your bank.
 We are only able to distribute relief funding by direct deposit.

 Can I edit my application after I submit?

-Should I provide work samples or links to work samples?
+Should I provide work samples, links to work samples, or my resume/CV?

-Will receiving funding disqualify me from applying to other Artist Trust grants?
+Will receiving funding disqualify me from applying to and receiving other Artist Trust grants?

-I have received funding from Artist Trust in the past.
+I have received a merit-based grant (AIA, Fellowship, GAP, THA/SOLA, LaSalle, James W. Ray Award, and/or Venture Project) from Artist Trust in the past.
 Can I still apply?